-We're a group of tinkerers, makers, thinkers, who want to build complex systems, reach for the clouds and occasionally make a mess.
+We’re a group of tinkerers, makers, thinkers, who want to build complex systems, reach for the clouds, and occasionally make a mess.

-Robot making and Racing competition!
+Robot making and racing competition!
 Teams of 3-4 are encouraged to sign up and start building.
 Parts and help are provided.

 Social Innovation Tech Club

 The Emirates-CMU Social Innovation Tech Club (SITC) is dedicated to building technology products that have a positive impact in the world we live in.
 With support from the CMU-Emirates Silicon Valley Innovation lab, we operate as an interdisciplinary club between all departments at CMU-SV.
-Students from ECE, Software Management, Software Engineering, INI and the MSTV programs work together, combining their unique strengths taking products from ideation to market.
+Students from ECE, Software Management, Software Engineering, and the INI programs work together, combining their unique strengths taking products from ideation to market.
 This is a great organization for anyone interested in Software engineering, Product Management, Project Management or Entrepreneurship since you get a chance to build skills and add projects to your portfolio while doing work that has a large impact in areas such as EdTech, healthcare, disaster relief management and cleanTech!